thisisbeka/stocks/README.md

 - Feel free to add additional indicators by extending `src/stocks_dashboard/analytics.py` and rendering the output in `app.py`.
 - To ensure reproducible test runs, keep any random number generation seeded (see `tests/test_portfolio.py`).

-## License

-This project is provided as-is for demonstration purposes.
-Adapt it freely to suit your needs.